nmetens/quote-server/README.md

 To fetch a quote by a certain theme (love, live, marriage, stoicism, motivation, i love you):
 - http://127.0.0.1:8000/api/v1/tagged-quote?tags={theme}

+## Check Port Usage

+I frequently ran into an issue when re-compiling my code after edits.
+The issue was that I got a panick because the "Address was already in use".
+To check this, I ran the following command in the terminal `lsof -i :<PORT>` and if that port had a running instance, I used `kill <PID>` to terminate its instance and then recompiled with the run script: `./run.sh`.

 ## Resources